rodolfoba/cargotracker-quarkus/README.md

 ## Getting Started

-The [project website](https://eclipse-ee4j.github.io/cargotracker/) has detailed information on how to get started.

 The simplest steps are the following (no IDE required):

 * Get the project source code.
-* Ensure you are running Java SE 8.
-The project by default uses Payara 4.1, which supports Java SE 8.
+* Ensure you are running Java 11.
-* Make sure JAVA_HOME is set.
 * As long as you have Maven set up properly, navigate to the project source root and
-  type: `mvn package cargo:run`
+  type: `mvn compile quarkus:dev`
 * Go to http://localhost:8080/cargo-tracker

-To set up in Eclipse, follow these steps:

-* Set up [Java SE 8](https://www.azul.com/downloads/zulu-community/?version=java-8-lts), [the 2020-06 release of Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-enterprise-java-developers) (this is the latest Eclipse IDE version that supports Java SE 8) and [Payara 4.1](https://repo1.maven.org/maven2/fish/payara/distributions/payara/4.1.2.181/payara-4.1.2.181.zip) (Payara 5 is not supported yet.
-Payara 4.1 only supports Java SE 8).
-You will also need to set up [Payara Tools](https://marketplace.eclipse.org/content/payara-tools) in Eclipse.
-* Import this code in Eclipse as a Maven project, Eclipse will do the rest for you.
-Proceed with clean/building the application.
-* After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 4.

 ## Exploring the Application

 After the application runs, it will be available at: http://localhost:8080/cargo-tracker/.
-Under the hood, the application uses a number of Jakarta EE (Java EE 7) features including JSF, CDI, EJB, JPA, JAX-RS, WebSocket, JSON Processing, Bean Validation and JMS.
+Under the hood, the application uses a number of Quarkus Extensions including JSF, CDI, JPA, JAX-RS, WebSocket, JSON Processing, Bean Validation and JMS, also JakartaEE and MicroProfile specs.

 There are several web interfaces, REST interfaces and a file system scanning interface.
 It's probably best to start exploring the interfaces in the rough